Last Updated on January 31, 2023 by Luke Feldbrugge

 The downside is that the insurance premiums are higher and usually last for the entirety of the loan.

 USDA loans are available for buyers looking for homes in rural and suburban areas.
 The Department of Agriculture issues the loans, and a down payment is not required.
 If you are willing to live outside the city, or if you want to live away from the city, this is a perfect option for you.
 You’ll save money on your home and can commute to your job if you need to.
-Click here for a list of region limitations.
+Keep in mind, there are regional limitations for USDA loans.

-The third option involves home improvement loans and home improvement grants.
+- The third option involves home improvement loans and home improvement grants.
 These give you the chance to repair and upgrade your home.
+This means making sure your home is attractive as well as safe and sturdy.
+This can mean redoing the garden, replacing the windows, or repairing a broken roof.
 Sometimes, you can get a package deal that includes the purchase of your home as well as money for repairs or upgrades, allowing for up to $27,500 in assistance.

 The Good Neighbor Next Door Program